 Tips for making pumpkin spice fudge

 Making fudge from scratch can seem pretty intimidating.
-Trust me, I avoided making it for years even though I wanted to serve it at holiday dinners, give as gifts, etc. But like everything else, just go slow, take your time and ready the recipe instructions.
+Trust me, I avoided making it for years even though I wanted to serve it at holiday dinners, give as gifts, etc. But like everything else, just go slow, take your time, read the recipe instructions before you get started so you know what to expect.
 I've included a few helpful links that I found to be awesome resources for making successful fudge.

 - 4 tablespoons unsalted butter

 - ¼ cup dark brown sugar packed

 - ½ cup sweetened condensed milk

 - Grease and line a 9x5 inch loaf pan or 8x8 baking dish with parchment paper.
 Gather and measure out all your ingredients before you get started.